-Receive Close, High-Quality Supervision: You choose a practice group and are assigned to work with one of EBCLC’s clinical supervisors.
+Receive Close, High-Quality Supervision: EBCLC summer student applicants apply to work with one clinic and will work under the supervision of one of EBCLC’s clinical supervisors.
 Supervisors offer day-to-day direction on casework and projects, meet weekly to review your work, and organize regular “case rounds” for all students within a practice group.

-Serve the Community: As law student interns, you make a substantial contribution to meeting the legal needs of the low-income community at a time when resources to address these needs are increasingly scarce.
+Serve the Community: As law student interns, you make a substantial contribution to advancing EBCLC’s racial justice mission by meeting the legal needs of EBCLC’s clients at a time when resources to address these needs are increasingly scarce, often by design.

 Build Your Resume: Employers in the private, government and non-profit sectors are looking for students who are “practice-ready,” and they highly value the practical skills and professional responsibility students learn in clinical settings such as EBCLC.

-Interns are expected to work 40 hours per week, Monday through Friday.
+The Summer 2023 session is nine weeks long (Tuesday, May 30, 2023 to Friday, July 28, 2023).
+Interns are expected to work 35 hours per week, Monday through Friday.
 Workloads in any given week may vary due to the nature of a live client practice, but you will not regularly be required to work more hours than anticipated.

 What qualifications must I have to intern?

-EBCLC staff will work with students to secure funding through fellowships from law schools and other public interest sources; however, we are unable to offer compensation for summer internship positions.
+EBCLC staff will provide any needed support to students working to secure funding through fellowships from law schools and other public interest sources; however, we are unable to offer compensation for summer internship positions.

 How do I apply?

-- Top clinic preference(s) (& whether you would and indicate whether you would accept a placement in any clinic)
+You will also be asked to rank your top three clinic preference(s) and whether you would accept a placement in any clinic.

 Applications are accepted and hiring decisions made on a rolling basis until positions are filled.
 Incomplete applications will not be considered.
-All completed applications will be acknowledged.
+All completed applications will be acknowledged via an automated email.